-Supervision includes weekly didactic trainings, attending live counseling sessions, co-therapy with senior licensed counselors, review of videotaped counseling sessions and case notes/documentation, case consultation, and onging research and professional development.
-Interns are reviewd at the beginning, middle and end of their internship with clear clinical goals defined and constructive feedback for the intern's personal growth.
+Supervision includes weekly didactic trainings, conducting live counseling sessions, co-therapy with senior licensed counselors, review of videotaped counseling sessions and case notes/documentation, case consultation, and ongoing research and professional development.
+Interns are reviewed at the beginning, middle and end of their internship with clear clinical goals defined and constructive feedback for the intern's personal growth.
 Supervision includes at least one hour per week of face to face contact with a clinical supervisor.

 How do I know if I am a good fit for this site?

-- This is a great site for those seeking a career in counesling, psychotherapy and/or the direct practice of clinical social work.
+- This is a great site for those seeking a career in counseling, psychotherapy and/or the direct practice of clinical social work.

 - Preference will be given to students willing to make a two-semester commitment.